 4. You have defective ducts.

-Rooms in your second floor are farther from the air conditioner than those in the ground floor are.
+Rooms on your second floor are farther from the air conditioner than those on the ground floor are.
 For cold air to get from the air handler to the second floor, it has to pass through a network of ducts.
-Now, what happens when somewhere along the ductwork there’s a crack?
+Now, what happens when somewhere along with the ductwork there’s a crack?
 You guessed it right.
 Cold air gets lost, and your second floor is warmer than ever.

 Ducts can get damaged over time, but a premature defect is most likely due to bad installation.
 When joints are not attached together tautly and sealed properly, then leaks become an inevitable issue in the near future.
-Energy efficient ducting also entails insulation; otherwise, some of that treated hair is lost during transit.
+Energy-efficient ducting also entails insulation; otherwise, some of those treated hair is lost during transit.

 Homeowners can check their ductwork to find leaks or they can also call a professional AC installer in Kihei for assistance.
 Sealing the cracks or holes with mastic is an easy task a lot of people can do on their own.
 However, such leaks are an indicator that there might be other leaks in the ducts in your walls.
 A technician can do a pressure test on your ductwork to know if there are leaks somewhere that you don’t see.

 Leaky ductwork may conjure images of messy repairs, but you don’t need to tear down your walls to expose the pesky ducts.
 Technicians can now just seal your air ducts from the inside using a liquid sealant that can be circulated throughout the ductwork.

 Your roof receives most of the heat from the sun, and you will definitely feel that heat when you’re in the attic.
 This is why homes have insulated attics.
 Insulation keeps heat from invading the second floor through the ceiling in summer and keeps cold away during winter.
 However, it deteriorates over time.